Sponsored post - log in to remove this ad.

 This set is powerful - 60 watts a side.
 Thats why I bought them - I wanted some serious tube horsepower to power some more demanding speakers.
 I keep experimenting with speakers.
 Also, on occasion I wish to crank the tunes to pretty high volumes, and 3 watts SET (even on v efficient speakers) does run out of breath if cranked real hard.
 These bad boys certainly deliver.
-Using 6550s now and I think can use KT88s as well.
+Using 6550s now - can use KT88s as well.
+Or kt90.

 My Yamaha NS1000 finally sounded really good on these amps... never sounded better.
 Finally they had some serious bass - and no longer too bright.
 Very interesting.
 Most people dont like NS1000 much - "too bright, no bass" - well apparently the amp makes a difference.